gavinpwd/task-planner/README.md

 #### A JWD group project by Jahnavi Sangisetti and Gavin Pili
 #### (Generation :: Academy Xi  |  Junior Web Developer Program)

+**You can view the web app here: https://gavinpwd.github.io/task-planner/**

 **Our Task Planner web app was created using the following:**

 - HTML5, CSS3, JavaScript